Best online homeware shops: where to buy decor in the UK

 Debenhams is also great for housewarming gifts with candles and diffusers galore.

-New to the homeware scene in 2021, the popular online fashion retailer has branched out with a small yet very interesting and fun home décor store.
+Arriving on the homeware scene in 2021, the popular online fashion retailer has branched out with a small yet very interesting and fun home décor store.

 If you’re into neutral colours, you’re bound to love their duvet covers which are ideal if you want to create a calming and soothing ambience.
 Their selection of face vases and body shape candles are particularly quirky if you’d like to add a splash of character to your bedroom.